dsoto/WP19/outline.md

     - In practice, we expect wear and tear to reduce the efficiency of the generator.

 - Since we have the time series observations of kVA we can model a duration curve for the specific fuel consumption.
-    - report CDFs of specific fuel
+    - Report CDFs of specific fuel
     - The modeled specific fuel consumption at 100% load range from 0.287 to 0.302 liters per kVA-hour
     - The modeled specific fuel consumption at the rated load range from 0.361 to 0.681 liters per kVA-hour